top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_6_duckiebot_initialization.md

 ## Setting up wireless network configuration

 You are connected to the Duckiebot via WiFi, but the Duckiebot also needs to connect to the internet in order to get updates and install some software.
-There are two options for achieving this:
+There are three options for achieving this:

 ### Option 1: `duckietown` WiFi